Blue Lagoon: The Ultimate Travel Guide

 The water of the spring naturally maintains a temperature of about 39C/102F all year round.
 With these consistent temperatures, the lagoon is as comfortable as a bathtub!

 How was the Blue Lagoon in Iceland Formed?

 In the late 1970s, the Svartsengi power plant made a fortunate mistake: they drilled for geothermal energy in a neighboring lot, and excess water and steam spouted out in the wrong place.
-When the